rickymamansandbox/rickymamansandbox.github.io/individual-treasury.md

 show_call_box: true
 ---

-#  Unsure how the company owner feels about bitcoin?
-Treasure Bitcoin Yourself.
+#  Be The Example.
+Start Your Personal Bitcoin Treasury.